farukhkhan07/ApacheNutch-ApacheSolr-Configuration/README.md

 # Installing and Configuring Apache Nutch
-listings Apache Nutch Installation and conguration In this section, the key steps of Apache Nutch up and running are explained.
+listings Apache Nutch Installation and configuration In this section, the key steps of Apache Nutch up and running are explained.
 How to successfully run Apache Nutch and crawled the data from the sites mentioned by the developer is also explained.
 Some of the dependencies are as follows.